Most forms of NBIA involve eye disease. The most common problems are retinal degeneration and optic atrophy.

 Rod cells pick up movement out of the corner of the eye and also operate in poor light or at night.
 There are about 120 million rods in each eye and they are more numerous towards the outer edge of the retina.
 The cone cells are used in color vision and in close precision work, such as reading.
 They are more concentrated in the center of the retina.

 Other symptoms include difficulty adapting to changes in lighting and differentiating between certain objects.
 For example, children in the classroom may have problems seeing writing on the blackboard, and an overhead projector may be difficult to read.
 Other patients may have problems negotiating concrete or carpeted stairs that lack edge markings.
+Loss of peripheral vision may contribute to falling and gait problems.

 Finally, central vision or one’s fine, detail reading vision may be affected.
 This is usually late in the course of the disease.
 Some individuals may go blind.

-Although a complete ophthalmologic exam can suggest that the patient has RP, it is impossible to make a definitive diagnosis without further testing.
 The essential diagnostic test is an electroretinogram or ERG.
 The ERG is a measure of the retina’s electrical activity in response to light stimulation.
 The procedure requires a contact lens with electrodes attached.
 The electrodes monitor the retinal response to a series of light flashes under light and dark conditions.